-1) Color -choose a color relevant to your topic, or better style enhance your content – blue for baby boy, oranges/yellows/reds for holiday in fall.
+1) Color -choose a color and patterned paper relevant to your topic, or better style to enhance your content ideas– make a scrapbook page that is color blue for baby boy, oranges/yellows/reds for holiday in fall.

-Warning – too many colors can be over powering.
+Warning – too many colors and different combinations of patterned papers can be overpowering.

-Stick to a few colors and stay with that theme to get a uniformed look.
+Stick to a few colors, simple patterned paper and stay with that theme to get a uniformed look.

 You may be thinking that you want an eclectic look rather than uniformed.
 This may work for certain topics but can look very messy very quickly.

 It can be hard to really make something stand out if there's a lot going on.
-If you have an abundance of photos, keepsakes and memories that do not go with the colors you have chosen you can do one of two things:
+If you have an abundance of photos, keepsakes, and memories that do not go with the colors and pattern you have chosen you can do one of two things:

 A) include inside an envelop stuck to the page